MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ActiveSyncConnectivity.md

 ```

 ### -UseAutodiscoverForClientAccessServer
-!!!
-Exchange Server 2010, Exchange Server 2013

-The UseAutodiscoverForClientAccessServer parameter specifies whether the test should use the Autodiscover service to locate the Client Access server.

-!!!
-Exchange Server 2016

 The UseAutodiscoverForClientAccessServer switch specifies whether the test should use the Autodiscover service to locate the Exchange ActiveSync virtual directory.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter